Could getting a good night's sleep be the solution for your health goals?

 Why is sleep even important?

 Yes, most of us know sleep is a non-negotiable for dodging the aftermath of snapping at your partner or not meeting work deadlines.
-But, did you know getting enough shut-eye also is crucial for regulating your appetite and metabolism?
-Inadequate sleep increases the hunger hormone called ghrelin and decreases the fullness hormone called leptin.
+But, did you know getting enough shut-eye also is crucial for regulating your appetite, metabolism and even gut health?
+Too little sleep sleep increases the hunger hormone called ghrelin and decreases the fullness hormone called leptin.
 In other words, you may be left feeling hungry no matter what you eat.
-Inadequate sleep is also linked with an increase in desire for highly palatable, calorically dense foods.
+Poor sleep is also linked with an increased desire for highly palatable, calorically dense foods.
 After all, your body is calling for energy to fight fatigue.

 Getting enough sleep also plays a role in chronic health conditions and immune function.
-A lack of sleep is associated with a greater risk of type 2 diabetes, high blood pressure, heart attacks and strokes.
+A lack of sleep is linked with a higher risk of type 2 diabetes, high blood pressure, heart attacks and strokes.
 Various studies have actually shown that the risk of stroke increases within the two weeks after daylight savings when one hour of sleep is lost!

 Tips to improve your sleep hygiene